Also Known As

 Gabriel was an artist with the camera.
 He captured stunning images of scenery in Washington and New Mexico and kept an ongoing diary of Anna’s hummingbirds that fed just outside his living-room window.

-Gabriel’s sudden death came as a total shock to his family.
+Gabriel died on November 6, 2016.
+His sudden death came as a total shock to his family.
 He called almost every day and there were many wonderful conversations about movies, politics, science, world affairs, football, cosmology and other topics.

 Life is so fragile.
 He was here and then he was gone.
 As a British writer noted: “How do you go on knowing that you will never again—not ever, ever—see the person you have loved?
 How do you survive a single hour, a single minute, a single second of that knowledge?
 How do you hold yourself together?”

 All of us, perhaps especially Gabriel, were surprised by his death.
 Now there are no tomorrows, only yesterdays.
 He will be forever young and vital in our memories, always the young super-competent gamer and software engineer.

 “La tristesse durera toujours."
 [The sadness will last forever.]

 ― Vincent Van Gogh